 [Section 14F inserted by No. 54 of 1994 s.
 16.]

 14G.
-Compensation for loss suffered
+Compensation for loss suffered for affected person

 (1) An affected person is entitled to fair compensation for any loss suffered by the person as a result of the cancellation of an authorisation, or the reduction of an entitlement, under a scheme.